-You will need to configure ADFS on a Windows 2016 server within your environment.
-This can be done through the Server Manager and selecting Add Roles and Features under Manage.
+You need to configure ADFS on a Windows 2016 server within your environment.
+The configuration can be done through the Server Manager and selecting Add Roles and Features under Manage.
 For more information, see Active Directory Federation Services.

 Create an application group

-Within the AD FS Management screen, you will want to create an application group for Reporting Services which will include information for the Power BI Mobile apps.
+Within the AD FS Management screen, you want to create an application group for Reporting Services, which will include information for the Power BI Mobile apps.